CMSgov/beneficiary-fhir-data/CODE_OF_CONDUCT.md

 - Sustained disruption of meetings, talks, or discussions, including chat rooms.
 - Mocking someone&#39;s real or perceived accent or first language.
 - Repeatedly interrupting or talking over other people in meetings and discussions.
-- Negative or offensive remarks based on gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, or body size.
+- Negative or offensive remarks based on sex, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, or body size.

 ## Reporting violations